jgrassler/crowbar/doc/barclamp.md

 _default data bag_ (`chef/data_bags/crowbar/template-<your barclamp's
 name>.json`).
 Both are in JSON format.
 The _data bag schema_ describes how your data bag is structured and imposes constraints such as data type and permissible values on individual fields (much like an XML schema).
+It is used to validate your barclamp's parameters, especially when the user edits its parameters directly as JSON, either in the Web UI's raw mode or through the Crowbar command line client.

 The _default data bag_ contains default settings for these parameters where defaults can reasonably be provided.
 There are some special cases such as user names and passwords that are initially left blank and will be filled in by the Crowbar web UI when the barclamp is activated, so feel free to leave fields blank if you plan on adding code to the Crowbar web UI to populate them or make use of existing web UI.

-When fields are added to or removed from an existing data bag's data bag, you will need to add another component to the data bag: a _migration_.
+When fields are added to or removed from an existing barclamp's data bag, you will need to add another component to the data bag: a _migration_.
 This is essentially a database migration for the Crowbar web UI since data bags map directly to a table in the Crowbar web UI's database.
 To keep that database